Exact Matching of Random Graphs with Constant Correlation: Large neighborhoods in an Erd o s--R enyi graph

 \section{Large neighborhoods in an Erd\H{o}s--R\'enyi graph}

 In this section, we consider structural properties of vertex neighborhoods in sparse Erd\H{o}s--R\'enyi graphs.
 While some of the statements (in particular, regarding the sets $T_s^l$ from Algorithm~\ref{alg:ver-sig}) are method-specific, others, dealing with degree concentration and existence of cycles, are standard.
 Nevertheless, we prefer to provide the proofs for completeness.
+For the reader's convenience, we recall Chernoff's inequality for sums of Bernoulli random variables: \begin{lemma}[{Chernoff's inequality; see, for example, \cite[Section~2.3]{MR3837109}}] Let $b_1,\dots,b_u$ be independent Bernoulli random variables with a parameter $q\in(0,1)$.
+Then